datalad/datalad-next/README.md

 to enable them.
 A comprehensive description of the current set of patch is available at http://docs.datalad.org/projects/next/en/latest/#datalad-patches

+## Developing with DataLad NEXT

+This extension package moves fast in comparison to the core package.
+Nevertheless, attention is paid to API stability, adequate semantic versioning, and informative changelogs.

+### Public vs internal API

+Anything that can be imported directly from any of the sub-packages in `datalad_next` is considered to be part of the public API.
+Changes to this API determine the versioning, and development is done with the aim to keep this API as stable as possible.
+This includes signatures and return value behavior.

+As an example: `from datalad_next.runners import iter_git_subproc` imports a part of the public API, but `from datalad_next.runners.git import iter_git_subproc` does not.

+### Use of the internal API

+Developers can obviously use parts of the non-public API.
+However, this should only be done with the understanding that these components may change from one release to another, with no guarantee of transition periods, deprecation warnings, etc.

+Developers are advised to never reuse any components with names starting with `_` (underscore).
+Their use should be limited to their individual subpackage.

 ## Acknowledgements

 This DataLad extension was developed with funding from the Deutsche